 The Bacalar Rapids are an interesting natural phenomenon thanks to the stromatolites that call the lagoon their home.
 The little bubbles or “rapids” are created by these microorganisms giving off oxygen which forms bubbles that rapidly make their way to the surface.

-People come here to swim and float on the bubbles or to kayak and let the river take you away and explore the area.
+People come here to swim and float on the bubbles or to kayak and let the river take them away and explore the area.
 The water is incredibly blue, more so than the main lagoon.
 When you’re finished swimming and exploring there are little spots to lounge and enjoy the views with drinks and delicious food.

-The entrance fee is 150 MXN pesos ($7.50 USD) and it’s open from 10:00 am to 6:00 pm everyday.
+The entrance fee is 150 MXN pesos ($7.50 USD) and it’s open from 10:00 am to 6:00 pm every day.

 Kayak in the Lagoon